 My accommodation was in Braamfontein, the university area in the city centre.
 It was only a few minutes walk from the bus station.
 As I wasn’t quite sure about public transport options yet, I decided to walk.
 I made it to the hostel without incident, and I have later walked this short distance on my own again to join city walking tours starting at Park Station.
 I also spent some time walking around Braamfontein on foot.
 It’s an artsy quarter with many galleries and street art, plus some good restaurants and weekend markets.
 However, I know about at least one incident of fellow travellers being mugged while I stayed there, so the risk is real.

-Because hostels generally advise against going out alone, especially in the dark, they organize a lot of community activities to enable their guest to see Johannesburg at the smallest risk possible.
+Because hostels generally advise against going out alone, especially in the dark, they organize a lot of community activities to enable their guests to see Johannesburg at the smallest risk possible.
 I made use of this as much as possible.

 When doing something independent of the hostel I either went with friends, who always picked me up and brought me back to my door, or used some kind of organized tourist activity that would prevent me from having to face Johannesburg’s streets on my own.
 This certainly was a change to my normal travel style.
 I usually love exploring new cities on foot all by myself.
 But safety comes first, so I resigned to doing things a bit more differently while in Joburg.